htkhiem/ktt-hierarchical-thesis/doc/source/dev/intro.rst

 .. tip::
    KTT internally uses BentoML 0.13.1 (the LTS branch).
 You can find specific instructions for your framework in `their documentation <https://docs.bentoml.org/en/0.13-lts/frameworks.html>`_.

-The implementation for BentoML exporting is split into three parts: the ``svc_lts.py`` source file, the reference dataset's generation plus configuration files (optional), and the ``export`` method.
+The implementation for BentoML exporting is split into three parts: the ``svc_lts.py`` source file, the reference dataset's generation plus configuration files (optional), and the ``export_bento_resources`` method.
 The expected result after running the export script with this model would be a new BentoService in the ``./build`` folder with the following structure:

 .. code-block::